 Use of a University mark with an organization name implies association with the university.
 Therefore, only alumni clubs and chapters recognized by the FSU Alumni Association are allowed to use University marks in conjunction with their organization’s name.

-All logos using the University’s marks must be approved by Licensing.
+All designs must be approved by Licensing.
 The following guidelines apply:

 - Club/Chapter logos must identify the organization by including the official name of the Seminole club or chapter (example: “CITY” Seminole Club, or Seminole Club of “City”)

 - Only current University trademarks can be used (use of vintage marks is not permitted).

 - University marks may not be altered.
-Marks may not be stretched, squeezed, altered, have added patterns or effects, or otherwise edited.
+Marks may not be stretched, squeezed, have added patterns or effects, or otherwise modified.